 What can I do to keep this tidy while growing it out?
 What will be my awkward stages, or am I past the worst of it?
 Any advice would be appreciated.
 I'm desperate! — Tanya

-A: Tanya, most people can only dream of having your hair woes....
+A: Tanya, thank you for sending along your consultation request.
+Most people can only dream of having your hair woes....

 I love your thick hair short, but I do understand that it comes with its own set of problems.

 The best way to combat the thickness in a short cut is to air-dry it.
 As soon as you put a blow-dryer to the job, it will create uncontrollable volume.

 Super moisturized hair and KMS Hairplay Molding Paste will work here.

 Using this on damp hair will seal in the moisture and give your hair some weight, so it won't puff up too much.

 As for your cut, I'm totally into the fringe on your face—it frames your beautiful eyes.